rosenhouse/tubes/README.md

 **work in progress + side project == be careful**

 ## Huh?
-A CLI tool that automates the creation of CloudFoundry development environments on AWS
+A CLI tool that automates the creation of a BOSH on AWS

-*Given I have AWS account credentials, when I run `tubes`, then I get a BOSH director & Concourse deployment*
+**You probably want to look at the [BOSH Bootloader](https://github.com/pivotal-cf-experimental/bosh-bootloader) instead.**

 ## Goals
 - Automate as much as possible